2019 Novel Coronavirus (2019-nCoV) Update: Uncoating the Virus

 Coronaviruses are everywhere.
 They are the second leading cause of the common cold (after rhinoviruses) and until recent decades, rarely caused any disease more serious than a common cold in humans.

 The first coronavirus was isolated in 1937.
 Some cause illness in people and others circulate among other animals, including camels, cats and bats.
-Since its discovery, related coronaviruses have been found to infect cattle, pigs, horses, turkeys, cats, dogs, rats, and mice.
+Since its discovery, related coronaviruses have been found to infect cattle, pigs, horses, turkeys, cats, dogs, rats and mice.
 The first human coronavirus was cultured in the 1960s from nasal cavities of people with the common cold.

 Coronaviruses are zoonotic, meaning they can be transmitted between animals and people, but most infect only their specific animal host.
 Rarely, animal coronaviruses can evolve to infect and spread among people.
 This was the case with Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV) and Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
 SARS killed nearly 10% of the 8,096 people who fell ill in 29 countries.
 A total of 774 people died, according to the World Health Organization.
 MERS is even more deadly, claiming more than 30% of people it infects.
-Unlike SARS, outbreaks of MERS are still occuring, NIAID Director Anthony Fauci says.
+Unlike SARS, outbreaks of MERS are still occurring, NIAID Director Anthony Fauci says.
 Since 2012, MERS has caused 2,494 confirmed cases in 27 countries and killed 858 people.
-SARS-CoV and MERS-CoV generally spread between people who were in close contact, which resulted in many fatalities of healthcare workers.
+SARS-CoV and MERS-CoV generally spread between people who are in close contact, which resulted in many fatalities of healthcare workers.

 These viruses spread similar to the flu virus, and past MERS-CoV and SARS-CoV outbreaks have been complex, requiring comprehensive public health responses.
 The rapid public health responses to these outbreaks were able to quickly determine that the SARS-CoV genome sequence is different from all other known coronaviruses and that it was first transmitted from civet cats to humans, though bats were determined to be the reservoir.
 Scientists also quickly found that MERS-CoV spread from dromedary camels to humans.
 Therefore, it’s important to briefly discuss coronavirus genetics.

 Coronavirus GeneticsCoronaviruses, so named because they look like halos (known as coronas) when viewed under the electron microscope, are a large family of RNA viruses.
 The typical generic coronavirus genome is a single strand of RNA, 32 kilobases long, and is the largest known RNA virus genome.
 Coronaviruses have the highest known frequency of recombination of any positive-strand RNA virus, promiscuously combining genetic information from different sources when a host is infected with multiple coronaviruses.
-In other words, these viruses mutate and change at a high rate, which can create havoc for both diagnostic detection as well as therapy (and vaccine) regimens.
+In other words, these viruses mutate and change at a high rate, which can create havoc for both diagnostic detection, as well as therapy (and vaccine) regimens.

 Coronaviruses have an unusual replication process, which involves a 2-step replication mechanism.
-Many RNA virus genomes contain a single open reading frame (ORF) which is then translated as a single polyprotein that is then catalytically cleaved into smaller functional viral proteins, but coronaviruses can contain up to 10 separate ORFs.
+Many RNA virus genomes contain a single open reading frame (ORF), which is then translated as a single polyprotein that is catalytically cleaved into smaller functional viral proteins, but coronaviruses can contain up to 10 separate ORFs.
 Most ribosomes translate the biggest one of these ORFs, called replicase, which alone is twice the size of many other RNA viral genomes.
-The replicase gene encodes a series of enzymes that use the rest of the genome as a template to produce a set of smaller, overlapping messenger RNA molecules, which are then translated into the structural proteins -- the building blocks of new viral particles.
+The replicase gene encodes a series of enzymes that use the rest of the genome as a template to produce a set of smaller, overlapping messenger RNA molecules, which are then translated into structural proteins — the building blocks of new viral particles.
 For a detailed, complete description of coronavirus replication and pathogenesis, see the 2016 publication by Fehr and Perlman.

 Lessons from Past Coronavirus OutbreaksAs a public health and medical laboratory scientist, I have experienced numerous “new” and reemerging microbial outbreaks spanning 3 decades.
-Over the coming days, weeks, months and even years, we will learn more about the biology of this new SARS-CoV-2 virus, including better estimates of case fatality, reproduction rates, and other important data.
+Over the coming days, weeks, months and even years, we will learn more about the biology of this new SARS-CoV-2 virus, including better estimates of case fatality, reproduction rates and other important data.
 More cases are likely to be identified in the coming days, including more cases in the United States.
 Given what has occurred previously with MERS-CoV and SARS-CoV, it’s likely to spread from person-to-person, including within the United States.
-Seek out reputable sources for new information and follow CDC guidelines and recommended health precautions (e.g. hand washing, updated vaccinations, and travel alerts).
+Seek out reputable sources for new information and follow CDC guidelines and recommended health precautions (e.g., hand washing, updated vaccinations and travel alerts).
 This is a rapidly evolving situation, and information will be updated as it becomes available.